juanmnl/react-starter/README.md

 *FROM YOUR PROJECT (ROOT) FOLDER*

-**3. Remove .git file and add a fresh one.**
+**3. Remove the template .git file and add a fresh one.**

 `rm -rf .git && git init`

 From this point this is your own project.
 You can commit and push from 0 to your own repo.

 *Follow the instructions when creating a new repo.*